tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##🍿Demo - Removing worker role from master node

-:x: Please don't attempt this in our training lab.
+:x: Please don't attempt this in our training lab 🔴🔴🔴

 However, I'll give a hands-on demo from my local lab environment.